Kidney (living organ) donation

 The first step to becoming a donor is having the right information.
 Register your interest below and we’ll send you everything you need to know, as well as guiding you through the process.

 Last year 34% of the waiting list for kidney transplants were Black, Asian or Minority Ethnic (BAME) individuals.
 Only 28% of transplants were to BAME individuals.
 In other words, hundreds of people on the waiting list are still waiting – living with the daily uncertainty of whether they have a future.

-This is a problem on a dizzying scale.
-If your loved one’s kidneys fail, they will be left waiting for a year longer for a kidney if they’re Black than if they’re White (figures based on averages).
-Meanwhile, the numbers of Black donors are falling: last year only 17 people from the Black community came forward to save a life, the lowest figure in five years.
+If your loved one’s kidneys fail, they will be left waiting (on average) one year longer for a transplant if they’re Black than if they’re White.
+Meanwhile, the numbers of donors are falling: last year only 17 people from the Black community came forward, the lowest figure in five years.